gimi-q/CV/README.md

 A proactive team player,looking to gain a foothold in the fast-changing world of software development and learn from the ground up and put my new found skills to use.

+#### Skills
+Language Agnostic - Personally I am not attached to any one particular programming language - Every tool has its use and each one has its on inflection - I enjoy finding the similarities and disparities between different languages and the paradigms that are inherent to them therefore, I dont mind which language I use and can adapt easily to new tech contexts with minimal training.

+Problem Solving

+Research

+TDD

+Curiousty

+Pair-Programming

+Agile

 #### Code Examples

 | Github | Description | Technologies | See it live